senarvi/senarvi.github.io/_posts/2019-04-06-reinforce.md

 ### Formulation as a decision making problem

-Metrics such as BLEU and ROUGE are not differentiable, so we cannot just generate a sequence and use one of them as the training objective.
+Metrics such as BLEU and ROUGE are not differentiable, so we cannot just compute one of them on generated word sequences and use that as the training objective.
 It is possible, however, to approach a sequence-to-sequence task using reinforcement learning, using the metric to reward the network based on sequences it would generate.

 The idea is to formulate the problem as a decision making problem in the following way.